Los Angeles Railway: Purchase by American City Lines (1944)

 The system was sold in 1944 by Huntington's estate to American City Lines, Inc., of Chicago, a subsidiary of National City Lines, a holding company that was purchasing transit systems across the country.
 The sale was announced December 5, 1944, but the purchase price was not disclosed.
 National City Lines, along with its investors that included Firestone Tire, Standard Oil of California (now Chevron Corporation) and General Motors, were later convicted of conspiring to monopolize the sale of buses and related products to local transit companies controlled by National City Lines and other companies in what became known as the General Motors streetcar conspiracy.
 National City Lines purchased Key System, which operated the streetcar system in Oakland, California, the following year.

 The company was renamed as Los Angeles Transit Lines.
 The new company introduced 40 new ACF-Brill trolley buses which had originally been intended for the Key System, which was being converted to buses by National City Lines in late 1948.

-Many lines were converted to buses in the late 1940s and early 1950s.
+Many streetcar lines were converted to buses in the late 1940s and early 1950s.